In Spite of All the Danger: Performances

 McCartney played the song throughout his 2004 Summer and 2005 US tours and would continue to perform it through his 2016–17 One on One, 2018–19 Freshen Up and 2022–24 Got Back tours.
+At the 2005 promotional concert Chaos and Creation at Abbey Road, Paul performed an acoustic version after explaining the background of the song.
 A recording of McCartney's concert at The Cavern Club in 2018, which featured a performance of the song with his touring band, was broadcast on Christmas Day 2020 on BBC One.

+In popular culture

+The song appears in the 2009 biographical film Nowhere Boy, directed by Sam Taylor-Johnson, where it is performed by Aaron Taylor-Johnson as John Lennon, Thomas Brodie-Sangster as Paul McCartney, and Sam Bell as George Harrison.
+The scene occurs near the end of the film.

 Personnel

 According to MacDonald, except where noted: